-Energy and Electricity 2018 Current Status 2025 2030 2035 2040 2045 2050 Total energy consumption control (100 million tons of equivalent coal) 46.4 Below 60 Stable Share of non-fossil fuel in primary energy consumption (%) 14.30% 20% More than 50% Share of natural gas in primary energy consumption (%) 7.80% Around 159 % Energy consumption per unit of GDP (ton of equivalent coal/ 10,000 yuan, 2005) 0.81 Current World Average Share of coal-fired power units with ultra-low pollutant emissions 48.20% Above 80% Important policy progress Total contro Five-Year Plan National car Trading Marka Renewable of Energy Admin Implementation November 200 Promoting Sun "Notice on An Photovoltaic F Establish qui energy in prov Administration Establishment Energy" More string power plants- Transformation Financial ind "Notice on Sun (Gas) during to for Energy D bon trade ma et Construction energy quota istration of the on of Renewa 18, "The Abso osidy-free Gri nouncing the Power Genera ota responsite vincial admini of the Nation of a Guaranti ent standards "Plan for Ful n of Coal-fire entives for the osidy Standar evelopment" arket for elect on Plan (Electr system for elect ble Energy Ele sorption of Cle d Parity for W First Group o tion in 2019" oility system for strative regio onal Development of for energy co ly Implement d Power Plant one development of for the Development of for the Development ricity industry icity Generat ectricity cons evelopment a ectricity Quot ean Energy Ad find Power an f Grid Parity I for total electr ns- "Notice o nent and Refo m for Electric. onservation a ing Ultra-low ts" nt and utiliza y - "National ion Sector)" umption - "No a System (Dro ction Plan (20 d Photovolta Projects for W cicity generati f the Nationa orm Commissi ity Consumpt nd ultra-low of Emission and tion of coalbe Carbon Emi otice of the ommission of aft)" issued 18-2020)," ic Power Ge /ind Power of on from ren l Energy on on the ion of Renew emission of l Energy Cor ed methane ission National In the in "Notice on neration," and newable wable coal-fired nservation , etc
+Energy and Electricity 2020 2025 2030 2035 2040 2045 2050 Total energy consumption control (100 million tons of equivalent coal) 49.8 Below 60 Stable Share of non-fossil fuel in primary energy consumption (%) > 15.30% 20% More than 50% Share of natural gas in primary energy consumption (%) > 8.1% Around 15% Energy consumption per unit of GDP (ton of equivalent coal/ 10,000 yuan, 2005) - Current World Average d Share of coal-fired power units with ultra-low pollutant emissions - Above 80% Total coal consumption (100 million tons of equivalent coal) 28.3 29.4 Important policy progress Five-Year Plar onsumption and evelopment"ar guidance" arket for electri In Plan (Electric Carbon Emi ssion Energy Admir Implementati 2018,"The A Subsidy-free ( nistration of th ion of Renewa Absorption of Grid Parity for he First Group system for eleme National Devible Energy Elec Clean Energy A Wind Power and O of Grid Parity velopment a stricity Quot action Plan ( nd Photovol ind Reform Co a System (Dro 2018-2020)," taic Power Ge ommission o aft)" issued i "Notice on i eneration," ' n the In November Promoting 'Notice on energy in pro of the Nation • Establish quota responsibility system for total electricity generation from renew energy in provincial administrative regions- "Notice of the National Energy Admin of the National Development and Reform Commission on the Establishment of a Guarantee Mechanism for Electricity Consumption of Renewable Energy" • More stringent standards for energy conservation and ultra-low emission of coapower plants- "Plan for Fully Implementing Ultra-low Emission and Energy Conservation of Coal-fired Power Plants" ministration power plants "Notice on Su ne developmen ds for the Deve Year Plan" of non-fossil en n at the Climate

-Industry 2018 Current Status 2025 2030 2035 2040 2045 2050 Carbon emissions per unit of industrial added value decrease by (%) compared with 2015 - 40% Stable Energy consumption per unit of added value of enterprise above designated size decreases by (%) compared - 34% More than 50% HFCs production and consumption control compared with the baseline - Freeze at the baseline level Decrease 10% (2029) Decrease 30% Decrease 50% Decrease 80% Important policy progress publishing "D Efficiency in E • Industrial ad iency top runne etailed Rules for nergy-intensive djustment and u trial Green Deve r the Implem Industries" upgrading, m eentation of th ne "Leader" Sy ssive capacity ystem for Er nergy o ultra-low emis Plan (2016-202 gy-intensive i ndustries- "In ndustrial Gre een energy efficie ng mandatory s ncy quota- Noti rdization Actior ice on publis hing "Industri of HFCs produc cocess in China) tion and cor nsumption- "k Kigali Amendr ment" (In Buildings 2018 Current Status 2025 2030 2035 2040 2045 2050
+The coal industry's "14th Five-Year Plan on high-quality development guidance" proposed that the national coal consumption will limit to about 4.2 billion tons by the end of the 14th Five-Year Plan period.
+We use 0.7 as a conversion factor to convert 4.2 billion tons of coal to 2.94 billion tons of standard coal.

-Buildings 2018 Current Status 2025 2030 2035 2040 2045 2050 Enhancement of cooling energy efficiency in large-scale public buildings - 30% Enhancement of cooling energy efficiency in general - 25% Market share of green and efficient cooling products increases by (%) - Above 20% (2022) 40% Improvement of energy efficiency level of cooling products such as household air-conditioners, multi-split air-conditioning and VRV air-conditioning system - Above 30% (2022) The rate of clean heating in northern China - 70% (2021)
+Industry 2020 2025 2030 2035 2040 2045 2050 Carbon emissions per unit of industrial added value decrease by (%) compared with 2015 - 40% Stable Energy consumption per unit of added value of enterprise above designated size decreases by (%) compared - 34% More than 50% HFCs production and consumption control compared with the baseline - Freeze at the baseline level (2024) Decrease 10% (2029) Decrease 30% Decrease 50% Decrease 80% Important policy progress Energy efficiency top runner system for energy-intensive industries- Notice on publishing "Detailed Rules for the Implementation of the "Leader" System for Energy Efficiency in Energy-intensive Industries" Industrial adjustment and upgrading, managing excessive capacity- "Made in China 2025," "Industrial Green Development Plan (2016-2020)" Transition to ultra-low emission in energy-intensive industries- "Industrial Green Development Plan (2016-2020)" Implementing mandatory standards for the quota of the energy consumption and energy efficiency quota- Notice on publishing "Industrial Energy Conservation and Green Standardization Action Plan (2017-2019)" The control of HFCs production and consumption- "Kigali Amendment" nergy China een Buildings 2020 2025 2030 2035 2040 2045 2050 Enhancement of cooling energy efficiency in large-scale public buildings - 30% Enhancement of cooling energy efficiency in general - 25% Market share of green and efficient cooling products increases by (%) - Above 20% (2022) 40% Improvement of energy efficiency level of cooling products such as household air-conditioners, multi-split air-conditioning and VRV air-conditioning system - Above 30% (2022) The rate of clean heating in northern China - 70% (2021)